National Cancer Institute

 Surgery

-Surgery is a procedure to find out whether cancer is present, to remove cancer from the body, or to repair a body part.
-Also called an operation.
-Surgery is sometimes used for nasopharyngeal cancer that does not respond to radiation therapy.
+Surgery to remove the tumor is sometimes used for nasopharyngeal cancer that does not respond to radiation therapy.
 If cancer has spread to the lymph nodes, the doctor may remove lymph nodes and other tissues in the neck.

 New types of treatment are being tested in clinical trials.